elastisys/terms/terms-of-service.md

 **GDPR** means Regulation (EU) 2016/679 of the European Parliament and the Council as amended, supplemented and/or varied from time to time.

+**INCIDENT** levels are defined as follows:

+- **CRITICAL INCIDENT**: Incidents that cause loss of service or continuous instability of mission-critical functionality and have no workaround.
+The incident causes or may cause a material adverse effect on the Customer's business or material parts of the operational services are unavailable.
+- **MAJOR INCIDENT**: Incidents that are impairing, but not causing loss of service or loss of mission-critical functionality.
+Intermittent issues that affect mission-critical functionality.
+The incident causes or may cause an adverse effect on the Customer's business or a critical function does not work, or work with response times that are inferior to the agreed-upon time.
+- **MINOR INCIDENT**: All other incidents.

+**MANAGED SERVICES** means delivery of Elastisys Compliant Kubernetes and Additional Services operated by Elastisys.
+The Customer does NOT have administrative access to Environments.
+Managed Services are offered with two Plans: Standard Plan and Premium Plan.

 **NODE** means a data plane (worker) Node in Kubernetes and may be either a virtual or a physical machine.

 **ORDER** means the signed business contract between the Parties.